Artists documenting 50 states make last stop in Northwest Arkansas

 For example, some photos from the first 17 states show a sign riddled with pellet gun holes or an empty police car occupied by a mannequin.

-Woodruff didn't take any pictures in Arkansas but did photograph a mermaid bar in Montana, the Wyoming State Fair, the Sturgis Motorcycle Rally in South Dakota and street scenes in Chicago during the second leg of the journey.
+Woodruff didn't take any pictures in Arkansas but photographed a mermaid bar in Montana, the Wyoming State Fair, the Sturgis Motorcycle Rally in South Dakota and street scenes in Chicago during the second leg of the journey.

 Artists began embarking on road trips to document America almost as soon as the car was invented, Fleming said.
 Some well known examples include painter and print maker Edward Hopper and photographer Georgia O'Keeffe, she said.